hynekcer/django-salesforce-stubs/README.md

 This package contains [type stubs](https://www.python.org/dev/peps/pep-0561/) and a custom mypy plugin to provide more precise static types and type inference for Django framework.
 Django uses some Python "magic" that makes having precise types for some code patterns problematic.
 This is why we need this project.
 The final goal is to be able to get precise types for most common patterns.

+Contributing to this fork:

+- Issues are accepted if something that worked in django-stubs would not work in django-salesforce-stubs.
+- Issues that are the same in in the original django-stubs should be directed there.
+- Issues related to Salesforce (all other issues) are accepted only with a pull request that fixes it. (no capacity for them probably)

 ## Installation